py19rje/MWD-Inference-GUI/README.md

 ### 4. MWD Classification

 If you know that the rheology data you have corresponds to a polydisperse polymer melt, you can skip this step.
-If you know that it is either monodisperse or bidisperse, please select the correct option from the "Select MWD Class for prediction" dropdown menu and continue to the next step.
+If you know that it is either monodisperse or bidisperse, please select the correct option from the "Select MWD Class for prediction" dropdown menu (under the MWD plot) and continue to the next step.

 However, if you are unsure about the class of MWD of your sample, you can use the classification function of this software to asses this.
 To initiated this, please press the "Classify MWD" button on the left of the screen.
 This will automatically use all of the avaialable classification models in the "NN_models" directory to classify the polymer's MWD into one of the three MWD classes mentioned.